top of page

 The answer to all three is a resounding yes!

 You’re not expected to show up strong on day one.
 In fact, one of the most enjoyable parts of this journey is building strength through the classes themselves.
 Don’t let any doubts about your current ability hold you back.
 And flexibility?
 You don’t need to be a contortionist to reap the benefits of being immersed in a culture of movement and healthy living.
-Many beginners come in with limited flexibility — it’s completely normal, and it’s something we’ll work on together.
-As to your self-care practice, if you have not yet found one that nourishes your soul and gives you connection to your body and what it is capable of, you must give aerial fitness a try!

 To help you move from contemplation to preparation (and eventually to action), the checklist below lists everything you need to do prior to your first class.